sitcomlab/Ethics-app/README.md

 ##### 2.6 Setting up the Review reminder

-* If a document has not been reviewed since 7 days, all members will receive a Reminder Email.
-Open the CRON tab `sudo nano /etc/crontab` and add the following lines to it:
+* If a document has not been reviewed since several days, all members will receive a reminder Email.
+* You need to define in the `.env` file the amount of days, after a reminder Email will be sent, for example: `REMINDER_DAYS=7`.
+* Open the CRON tab `sudo nano /etc/crontab` and add the following lines to it:

 ```
 # Review reminder
-00 00 * * *   root    cd /home/<username>/Ethics-app && node reminder.js
+00 00 * * *   root    cd /home/<username>/Ethics-app && node reminder.js >> reminder.log
 ```

 ### 3. Starting the Ethics-app